This article contains links where CareerAddict may earn a commission on qualifying purchases.

-Luckily enough, online learning sites have made this process easier, giving people around the world the opportunity to advance their careers and secure the tools needed to succeed within their chosen professions.
+Luckily enough, online courses sites have made this process easier, giving people around the world the opportunity to advance their careers and secure the tools needed to succeed within their chosen professions.

-Here are 20 reliable online learning sites to help you get started.
+Here are 20 reliable and the best online learning sites to help you get started.

 Founded by two computer science professors at Stanford University, Coursera is one of the most prominent online course websites around.